lukfor/lukfor.github.io/_posts/2015-02-13-imputation.md

 published: true
 ---

-## Imputationserver
+## Hadoop As A Service Part I - The Imputationserver

-Imputationserver reached 350K imputed genomes.
-Click [here](https://imputationserver.sph.umich.edu/start.html) to increase the number.
+Our Imputationserver reached 350K imputed genomes.
+Click [here](https://imputationserver.sph.umich.edu/start.html) to impute your data for free and increase the number even further.